hxmeet/hxmeet-core-starter/README.md

 This project is the starter or the showcase project of the `<HxMeet>` component.
 It is open-source, allowing the creation of custom, tailored conferencing solutions.

+> [!NOTE]
+> This is a vuejs project based on [hxmeet-core-starter](https://github.com/hxmeet/hxmeet-core-starter) and it contains
+> a server function (build with nitro) to create a livekit tokens.

 ## Live Demo

 👉 Try it out at: [https://hxmeet.io](https://hxmeet.io)